 It’s that time of year to give gifts for those we love.
 However, there is a lot to consider.
 Sick of materialism?
 Supply chain issues making it hard to find gifts?
 Want to have a smaller carbon footprint by nixing wrapping, transportation, manufacturing and waste?
 Want a gift that grows?
 A gift that will lead the recipient to a better life?
 Then consider giving the gift that continues giving well into the future.

 You may have heard of a 529 college savings plan.
 The Nebraska plan is called NEST 529.
 With a 529 account, you can save for a child’s (or adult’s) education in an investment account, potentially earning much higher yields than typical savings accounts, and enjoy some tax benefits.
-If you think you know what it is, but are hesitant about it – check out 529 plan myths.

 A 529 plan is a great gift for the kids who have too many toys or a gift for a baby.
 It’s a great way to teach young people about investing and financial growth and it helps lead them to their future education and careers.
 By giving a gift toward a child’s college savings – you’re teaching them the value of saving and investing in the future.
 That’s money well spent.